Corrections to the Smoothness and On-Shell Approximations in Femtoscopy and Coalescence: Discussion

 Finally, in our calculations we have used the equal-time approximation, which must also be verified in a given model/interaction in order to safely use the Koonin-Pratt formalism.
+An initial inspection of this approximation indicates that corrections to the ETA may be larger than the smoothness corrections for the model we have considered.
+Leading corrections should scale as $q^2t/m$ where $t$ is some characteristic time scale of the source (see, for example, \cite{finite-size}).
+In the blast wave model, $t\sim \tau_0$ which is around 2 fm for pp sources.
+Thus, equal-time corrections would be of order $10^{-5}\, \mathrm{MeV}^{-2}\, q^2$ which is in the range of several percent when $q\sim 50$ MeV.
 We hope to investigate this approximation in future work.